hsandt/hsandt.github.io/_posts/devlog/2021-06-23-ai-sandbox-in-unity-DRAFT.md

 [add videos]

-I have also implemented some basic ballistic from Chapter 3.5?: Physics Prediction.
+I have also implemented some basic ballistic from Chapter 3.5: Predicting Physics.

 Video Player